iskenderunlu/Kafka-SparkStreming-MySQL/README.md

 We have some logs like the below:

+Kafka logs come into the topic, then streaming then mysql.
 We aim to count "ERROR" logs by showing in the table, "error_log" .

 Have used java 1.8, pay attention for all version configaritions.

 1) Run Spark Server under the project root directory via the command, "sbin/start-all.sh" .